MisterVladimir/fijitools/README.md

 Introduction
 ------------------

-*fijitools* is a Python API for working with Fiji/ImageJ region of interest (ROI) data.
-To be clear, ROI includes things like bounding boxes, ovals, points, etc.; it's any way of marking a region of interest for further analysis.
+*fijitools* is a Python API for working with [ImageJ](https://imagej.net/Welcome)/[FIJI](https://fiji.sc/) region of interest (ROI) data.
+To be clear, ROI means things like bounding boxes, ovals, points, etc. overlaid on an image; an ROI is any way of marking a region of interest for further processing and analysis.

 Installation